A 2021 QUESTION

 After finding shoe box, bachelor condos for over $500,000 and one bedrooms that require finding the lost city of Atlantis as a down payment, we finally found something we could afford… A parking space… For $70,000.
 “What is this?
 An apartment for ants?!” – If you got that joke, congrats, you’re a millennial.

-So naturally, as the real possibility of being forever priced out of the housing market dawned on us, we started to wonder… “Are we fucked?
-Is our generation fucked?”
+So naturally, as the real possibility of being forever priced out of the housing market dawned on us, we started to wonder… “Are we screwed?
+Is our generation screwed?”

 Let’s find out.